Division of labour: Ludwig von Mises

-Marx's theories, including his negative claims regarding the division of labour, have been criticised by the Austrian economists, notably Ludwig von Mises.
-The primary argument is that the economic gains accruing from the division of labour far outweigh the costs, thus developing on the thesis that division of labour leads to cost efficiencies.
-It is argued that it is fully possible to achieve balanced human development within capitalism and alienation is downplayed as mere romantic fiction.
+Marx's theories, including his criticisms of the division of labour, have been criticised by the Austrian economists, notably Ludwig von Mises.
+The primary argument is that the economic gains from the division of labour far outweigh the costs, thereby supporting the thesis that it leads to cost efficiencies.
+It is argued that it is entirely possible to achieve balanced human development within capitalism, and that alienation is downplayed as mere romantic fiction.

-According to Mises, the idea has led to the concept of mechanisation in which a specific task is performed by a mechanical device, instead of an individual labourer.
+According to Mises, the idea has given rise to the concept of mechanisation, in which a specific task is performed by a mechanical device rather than by an individual labourer.
 This method of production is significantly more effective in both yield and cost-effectiveness, and utilises the division of labour to the fullest extent possible.
-Mises saw the very idea of a task being performed by a specialised mechanical device as being the greatest achievement of division of labour.
+Mises saw the very idea of a task being performed by a specialised mechanical device as being the greatest achievement of the division of labour.